bmuenzenmeyer/Strigidae/performance.md

 #### Foundation and Design

 - [ ] Set clear expectations for performance
-- [ ] Measure performance throughout development
+- [ ] Measure performance throughout design and development
 - [ ] Test under sub-optimal conditions
+- [ ] Test with actual devices
 - [ ] Only include content that is necessary for the audience/message
 - [ ] Remove unnecessary dependencies, like libraries that are overkill

 #### Let's Get Technical!
 - [ ]